Manteca - Anton Rodriguez

 santo remedio cafe shoreditch

-Edson and Natalie Diaz-Fuentes have reopened a restaurant in Shoreditch, where their colourful Mexican eatery was a smash hit before being forced to close prematurely due to landlord issues.
-After the success of their huge flagship down in London Bridge, they’re back with a sophomore on home turf where the vibe is colourful and eclectic, with an open kitchen firing out rounds of flavour-dense tacos, tostadas and quesadillas.
+Edson and Natalie Diaz-Fuentes’ original Shoreditch restaurant was a smash hit before it was forced to close prematurely due to landlord issues.
+Thankfully for us all they bounced back with a huge flagship down in London Bridge, and now they’re finally back on home turf with a sophomore eatery where the vibe is colourful and eclectic, with an open kitchen firing out rounds of flavour-dense tacos, tostadas and quesadillas.

 Details: 55 Great Eastern Street, EC2A 3HP Book here